Head of Department

 Applied Law (L3)

 The course will develop your knowledge and understanding of the English legal system.
-Topics covered include the courts and legal personnel, law making, dispute solving and aspects of criminal law.
+Topics covered include the courts and legal personnel, law-making, dispute solving in negligence cases and aspects of criminal law.
 You will analyse aspects of the legal system and apply your knowledge to given scenarios.
 The course is continually assessed through a range of internal and external assessments.

 What skills will I develop?

 - You will develop your ability to work both independently and as part of a group in order to produce coursework and prepare for the external assessments.

 - You will develop and improve your research skills, as well as your overall IT and communication skills.